b-zurg/weather-app/README.md

 At the very least google unfamiliar topics before diving into development.

 ## 0.5 Clone and install dependencies
-The project is using npm, not yarn so run `npm ci`
+The project is using pnpm, so run `pnpm install`

 ## 1. `.env` File
 You'll need a .env file filled out with the api key.
 Copy the `.env.template` file and make an account at https://openweathermap.org/api
 Then copy your api key in to the value of REACT_APP_OPENMAP_WEATHER_API_KEY

 ## 2. Start the app
-`npm start` to run it, your browser should open automatically.
+`pnpm start` to run it, your browser should open automatically.

 ## Basic Scripts
-- `npm start` starts up dev mode with hot reloading and serves the app at [http://localhost:3000](http://localhost:3000)
+- `pnpm start` starts up dev mode with hot reloading and serves the app at [http://localhost:3000](http://localhost:3000)
-- `npm test` runs all of the jest tests in interactive watch mode
+- `pnpm test` runs all of the jest tests in interactive watch mode
-- `npm run build` builds the production application to the `build` folder;
+- `pnpm run build` builds the production application to the `build` folder;